At last, Wicked is a movie musical that doesn't apologize for being a movie musical

 Review: Wicked (Part 1)

 Step one to making a good musical: cast people who can sing.
 This seems like a no-brainer but you'd be surprised how many movies mess it up.
-As long as I live, I will never get over director Tim Burton casting obvious non-singers Johnny Depp and Helena Bonham Carter in his 2007 adaptation of Sweeney Todd, deciding that what Stephen Sondheim's rich, twisty score needed was singers who sound like they're whispering into a tin can the whole time.
+As long as I live, I will never get over director Tim Burton casting obvious non-singers Johnny Depp and Helena Bonham Carter in his 2007 adaptation of Sweeney Todd, deciding that what Stephen Sondheim's rich, twisty score needed was tinny, lifeless vocals.

 As Elaphaba's rival-turned-best friend Ginda, pop star Ariana Grande plays it a bit safer, sometimes sounding like an echo of Cristin Chenoweth, who first played Glinda on the stage.
 Grande isn't as experienced an actor as Erivo, so I understand this choice, but she does give the less dynamic performance.
-She still delivers where it counts, namely in the pristine, soaring vocals.
+She still delivers where it counts, namely in the pristine, soaring vocals and the comic relief.
 You could even argue that Grande's comparative lack of expressiveness is a good fit for Glinda, who starts the movie as a shallow mean girl before revealing hidden depths.

 Wicked wouldn't work if it didn't get the relationship between Elphaba and Glinda right, and it does.
 All the best moments involve them being at odds, coming together, and finally parting ways in a climactic rendition of the biggest hit song from the musical, "Defying Gravity," which Erivo gives the first-class treatment it needs.